How to List Volunteer Work on Resume in 2023

 If you have minimal professional work experience, listing volunteer work on a resume can be very helpful.
-Here’s how to list volunteer work on your resume.
+Here’s how to best present volunteer work on your resume.

-Whether you have lots of work experience or none, volunteer experience can be a great addition to any resume’s experience section.
-A volunteer position can help you put yourself above other job seekers, especially when it comes to an entry-level position or a position that places a lot of emphasis on helping your community.
+Whether you have lots of work experience or none, volunteer experience can be a great addition to any resume’s work experience section.
+A volunteer position can separate you from other job seekers, especially when it comes to an entry-level position or a position that places a lot of emphasis on helping your community.
 How do you list volunteer experience on your resume, and why is it important?
 Here’s what you need to know.

 Build my resume

-However, if it’s been more than a few years since you worked at this volunteer job, especially if you have more work history you can rely on, you may want to rethink including it on your resume.
-Although the skills you built throughout the volunteer experience section are great skills that you can use for many job titles, relying on volunteer work you did over five years ago for a job search today can play negatively into your job search.
+However, if it’s been more than a few years since you worked at your volunteer job, and you have some substantial work history you can rely on, you may want to rethink including too many details about it on your resume.
+Although the skills you built throughout the volunteer experience section might be great skills, relying on volunteer work you did a long time ago can create the negative impression that you haven’t had a professional job for a while.

 There are typically two options for listing volunteer work on your resume.

-The first option is to create a separate section.
-Instead of putting your volunteer work in the work experience section, you would put it in a special volunteer work section.
-This can be helpful if you have both paid work and volunteer work that you want to highlight, especially if they’re very different fields.
+The first option is to create a separate “Volunteer Work” section that’s independent of your work experience section.
+This can be helpful if you have both paid work and volunteer work that you want to highlight, especially in very different fields.
 If you’re applying for a healthcare job and you want to put your volunteer work at an animal shelter on your resume, it’s probably best to create a section for that volunteer work.

 The other option is to include this experience directly in your work experience section.
 If you’re looking for a new job and you don’t have a lot of experience, this can be a great way to compensate.
 Community service and working for nonprofits both build skills that can help you in your new job, which means they’re relevant in a variety of resume formats.

 Regardless of which option you choose, it’s important that you know how to list volunteer work effectively.
-The ResumeHelp resume examples section can help you learn how other people are writing about their work history, including volunteer work.
-Remember that the skill set you build will be quite wide, but volunteer work more frequently helps you build your soft skills than your hard skills.
+Check out our resume examples section to see the different ways you can write about work history, including volunteer work.
+Remember also that the skill sets you use in volunteer work can also help support soft skills you mention in your resume, such as teamwork and a strong work ethic.

 All volunteer work will look good on a volunteer resume.
 It’s all professional experience that showcases you care about other people.
 However, if you have volunteer work that’s relevant to your job, that will always be the best place to start.
 An aspiring veterinarian, for example, might choose to list volunteer work at a local shelter.